Scuppernong Grape Vine

 Difference between Scuppernong and Muscadine.
 Muscadine is a group of grapes native to the southeastern and south-central United States from Florida to Delaware and west to eastern Texas and Oklahoma.
 Scuppernong is a wild variety of Muscadine grape that was discovered along the Scuppernong River in North Carolina.

-A Scuppernong Grape Vine is very easy to maintain.
-Water deeply 1-3 times per week (more the first couple weeks and slowly taper down) for the first few months to get them established.
+Scuppernong muscadine grapes are very easy to maintain.
+Water them deeply 1-3 times per week (more the first couple weeks and slowly taper down) for the first few months to get them established.
 Once established these vines are drought tolerant but a moist, well-drained soil (especially the first year) will offer the best growth and fruit.
 Fertilize with our slow release fertilizer in spring.
 Prune in late winter or early spring when the vine is dormant to invigorate an older plant or to keep your plant size controlled.

 Train your Scuppernong Grape Vine up a trellis or arbor.
 You won’t have to do much work; this vine climbs naturally.
 This is a great way to turn a fruit producing crop into a landscape feature.
 You can even use Scuppernong vines to cover an old fence.
 Create a Scuppernong arbor or muscadine draped fence and turn this vine into a piece of art!